LogtalkDotOrg/logtalk3/manuals/sources/userman/errors.rst

 Message sending
 ~~~~~~~~~~~~~~~

-The message sending mechanisms always check if the receiver of a message
+The message-sending mechanisms always check if the receiver of a message
 is a defined object and if the message corresponds to a declared
 predicate within the scope of the sender.
 The built-in protocol
 :ref:`forwarding <apis:forwarding/0>` declares a predicate,